 It is considered as the world's largest sculpture park that is created by only one person.

 Wander around the huge grandiose park of the royal palace.
 Here you will enjoy the magnificent landscape, trees, statues and royal ponds.

-Another popular thing that most visitors do in the royal palace park, is taking picture with the walking guards.
-Changing of guards is everyday at around 1:30 pm.
+Another popular thing that most visitors do in the Royal Palace Park, is taking pictures with the walking guards.
+Changing of guards is every day at around 1:30 pm.

 You can also go inside of course, but it includes some fees and early reservation prior to your visit.